The Factory (novel): Japanese proletarian literature

 The author of the novel, Hiroko Oyamada, was once a temporary worker within an automaker's subsidiary.
 Her experiences inspired the themes within this novel.
 The Factory criticizes the modern capitalist work environment by indicating the powerlessness of the working class.
 The vague and suffocating daily routines of the working class reflect the structure of this society and its class division.
 Proletariat literature's tradition highlights the position of the working class and their importance to the machine of capitalism.
 This genre often sides with Marxist theories which believe the working class is fundamental to the operation of society.
 This literature can increase tension between the proletariat (the wage workers) and the bourgeoisie (the wealth owners).

 In The Factory, the factory workers represent the proletariat as they perform meaningless tasks at wage working jobs.
 They are not sure what their contributions to the factory are in terms of production and do not see the specific products of their labor.

 Kafkaesque

-The novels of Franz Kafka, the Austrian writer known for his fictional worlds which are oppressive and sometimes nightmarish, are recalled in Oyamada's storytelling.
+The novels of Franz Kafka, the Czech writer known for his fictional worlds which are oppressive and sometimes nightmarish, are recalled in Oyamada's storytelling.
 The Factory has been written in a style similar to that of Kafka, and thus it is labeled "kafkaesque."
 The novel's strange imagery and nonlinear writing structure invoke the imagination like Kafka's works do.
 This can leave readers feeling uneasy or confused by what they have read.
 The story shifts point of view in very subtle ways and the descriptions of characters and events suddenly take a heavy and dark tone.
 In this way, the novel leads people to compare the story's reality to their own.
 Kafka's works have the same effect on the readers.